‘Bachelorette’ Loser Dean Unglert Joining Cast Of ‘BIP,’ Will He Find Love Again?

-The Bachelorette Rachel Lindsay sent Dean Unglert home on last night’s episodes following the hometown dates but the losing contestant will get another shot at love because ABC just announced he would be joining the cast of Bachelor In Paradise Season 4.
+Bachelorette star Rachel Lindsay sent Dean Unglert home on last night’s episodes following the hometown dates, but the losing contestant will get another shot at love because ABC just announced he would be joining the cast of Bachelor in Paradise Season 4.

 When one door closes, another one opens

-The 25-year-old season 13 Bachelorette cast-off attracted a lot of attention with his unusual family story.
+The 25-year-old Season 13 Bachelorette cast-off attracted a lot of attention with his unusual family story.
 Dean Unglert bared his family drama for the world to see on the hometown dates episode of The Bachelorette.

 After Rachel sent Dean home at the rose ceremony, fans were sad to see him go.

-ABC confirmed the news on Tuesday that Unglert’s journey to find love was not over and that he would be joining the cast of Bachelor In Paradise down in Mexico.
+ABC confirmed the news on Tuesday that Unglert’s journey to find love was not over and that he would be joining the cast of Bachelor in Paradise down in Mexico.

-Dean instantly captured the hearts of the viewers when he confronted his estranged father during his hometown date with Rachel which he warned her would be “horrible” and “terrifying.”
+Dean instantly captured the hearts of the viewers when he confronted his estranged father during his hometown date, which he warned her would be “horrible” and “terrifying.”

 Bachelor alumni like Evan Bass reached out to Dean via Twitter saying, “I’m experiencing so many emotions watching Dean — I just wanna give him a hug.
 As a father, I feel compassion for Deans Dad.
 As a son, I feel so much heartbreak for Dean.
 This was amazingly powerful.
 Family is hard.
 Dean grew up 10 years in 1 week.”